ADHD symptoms are stress symptoms

 1.2.
 Concentration problems

-For the alteration of the functions of the PFC due to the very elevated level of noradrenaline during stress, see under 1.1.
-Attention problems.
+For information on the change in the functions of the PFC due to the very high noradrenaline level during stress, see 1.1 Attention problems.

 Identical for ADHD.